 1953: First pregnancy and birth storyline

-When “I Love Lucy” star Lucille Ball became pregnant in real life, the trailblazing show that she headlined wrote it into the show’s storyline.
-Almost 72% of homes with television sets tuned in to watch the debut of baby “Little Ricky,” creating a major rating bonanza, even overtaking the inauguration of President Dwight Eisenhower and Queen Elizabeth II’s coronation in total viewership.
-With the word “pregnancy” still too much for television, Lucy was referred to as “expecting.”
+When "I Love Lucy" star Lucille Ball became pregnant in real life, the trailblazing show she headlined wrote it into the show's storyline.
+Almost 72% of homes with television sets tuned in to watch the debut of baby "Little Ricky," creating a significant rating bonanza, even overtaking the inauguration of President Dwight Eisenhower and Queen Elizabeth II's coronation in total viewership.
+With the word "pregnancy" still too much for television, the show referred to Lucy as "expecting."

 1956: First reality TV show

-The public fascination with reality television and big prizes can likely be traced back to “Queen for a Day.”
-Originating as a radio program, “Queen for a Day” had the host (most famously Jack Bailey) ask individual women about their financial hardships and struggles, gaining sympathy with the audience.
+The public fascination with reality television and big prizes can likely trace back to "Queen for a Day."
+Originating as a radio program, "Queen for a Day" had the host (most famously Jack Bailey) ask individual women about their financial hardships and struggles, gaining sympathy from the audience.
 The winner, based on applause, would be seated on a throne and awarded gifts.

 1956: First music video on TV

 Led by MTV starting in the 1980s, music video television became a standard genre in broadcasting.
-This supposedly began in 1956, as Tony Bennett would claim in his autobiography that a video for the song “Stranger in Paradise” was the first music video aired on TV.
-Later in 1981, the first music video that MTV would air was “Video Killed the Radio Star.”
+In 1956, as Tony Bennett would claim in his autobiography, a video for the song "Stranger in Paradise" was the first music video aired on TV.
+Later in 1981, the first music video that MTV would air was "Video Killed the Radio Star."

 1956: First death of a major TV character

-In today’s era of “peak television,” the possibility of favorite and major characters getting killed off is one of the main points of tension and discussion in television shows.
-Some would track the first major character death in a television show to “The Danny Thomas Show,” which was in the midst of being rebranded from “Make Room for Daddy.”
-Actress Jean Hagen left the show due to her dissatisfaction with her character’s direction, but as writing her off as having a divorce from the main character was thought to be taboo, the writers made the decision to kill her off instead.
+In today's era of "peak television," the possibility of favorite and major characters getting killed off is one of the main points of tension and discussion.
+Some track the first major character death in a television show to "The Danny Thomas Show," which was in the midst of being rebranded from "Make Room for Daddy."
+Actress Jean Hagen left the show due to her dissatisfaction with her character's direction; writing her off as having a divorce from the main character would have been taboo, so the writers decided to kill her off instead.

 1957: First toilet on screen